WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Louisiana Diary**: 1 hour program, produced by KQED and initially distributed by NET in 1964.
 It was originally shot on film.<br />
 **Lower Depths**: 125 minute program, produced by BBC and initially distributed by NET in 1959. *Aired as an episode of [NET Drama Festival](/about-the-american-archive/projects/net-catalog/series/net-drama-festival).*<br/>
 **Loyalties**: 30 minute program, produced by KQED and initially distributed by NET in 1959.<br />
-**LSD: Lettvin vs Leary**: 1 hour program, produced by WGBH and initially distributed by NET in 1967.
+**LSD: Lettvin vs Leary**: 1 hour program, produced by GBH and initially distributed by NET in 1967.
 It was originally shot on videotape. *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br/>
 **Luboshutz and Nemenoff**: *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
 **Ludwig Van Beethoven**: 90 minute program, initially distributed by NET in 1971.  *Aired as an episode of [NET Playhouse Biography](/about-the-american-archive/projects/net-catalog/series/net-playhouse-biography).*<br/>
 **Macbeth**: 95 minute program, produced by Associated-Rediffusion and initially distributed by NET in 1964.
 It was originally shot on film. *Aired as an episode of [NET Drama Festival](/about-the-american-archive/projects/net-catalog/series/net-drama-festival).*<br/>